lukateg/Cryptoformer/README.md

 ### Technology

 As for the technology, I used **React** with **Ant design** and some custom **CSS** for design.
-For the data I was using **RapidAPI** services with **Redux**, it was nice using RapidAPI services and they made this look way easier.
+For the data I was using **RapidAPI** services with **Redux Toolkit Query**, it was nice using RapidAPI services and they made this look way easier.
 Using Redux is something new for me that I am still exploring and learning, but with a few tutorials on youtube, work was done.
 For displaying percentage change over selected time I was using **Chart.js**, and those should be all important things that are used and implemented for this project.